 Highlights of his impact:

 - In Kenya, authorities raided a string of Nairobi pharmacies after an impactAFRICA-funded investigative series identified outlets selling dangerous fake drugs.
 As part of the project, Business Daily in Nairobi used lab testing to show that a medicine lacked the antimalarial ingredients it promised.
 This led to a recall of the medicine.

 - In Nigeria, an investigative report funded through an impactAFRICA grant led the government to shut down four bottling plants for failing to comply with standards for production of drinking water.
 The Nation newspaper produced the series called Sketchy Sachet Water on the perils of drinking packaged water sold on the streets of Lagos.

 - In South Africa, the environmental journalism initiative Oxpeckers produced an award-winning series of data-driven investigations exposing the effects of mine closures on surrounding communities.
 Following publication, the government of South Africa drafted new legislation on financial provisions for mine closures to help better regulate the industry.
 Oxpeckers, a Code for Africa grantee, was created with support from innovateAFRICA’s predecessor, the African News Innovation Challenge.

 Arenstein is an award-winning South African journalist and media strategist.
 He is recognized internationally as an expert in data-driven journalism and related new media technologies.
 He is the founder of Code for Africa, and previously was co-founder of the pioneering independent news wire agency African Eye News Service (AENS).
 In addition to his work as an ICFJ Knight Fellow, he serves as a consultant to Google, advising the technology giant on data-driven journalism and digital newsroom strategies in Africa.

-Other ICFJ Knight Fellows working across Africa are:
+Other ICFJ Knight Fellows across Africa: